giorgi-o/rust-parser/README.md

-# Names and UNIs of teammates

-- Ifesi Onubogu (io2249)
-- Giorgio Cavicchioli (gc3137)

 # Lexical grammar

-Here are the different types of tokens in our language, in regex form:
+Here are the different types of tokens in my pet language, in regex form:

 * **Identifier:** `[a-zA-Z][a-zA-Z0-9]*`
 * **Number:** `-?[0-9]+(.[0-9]+)?`